Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 create a world where we are all self-dependent.

-Ques: So what do you think is a major tie-down factor to
+Question: So what do you think is a major tie-down factor to

-your movement per say
+your movement per say?

-Ans: well it’s finance because I’m just a student and for me
+Answer: well it’s finance because I’m just a student and for me

 to achieve my dreams I have to settle down to study hard and get a job when I’m